codeforboston/safe-water/code/R/data_processing/spatialjoin_r01_cosubs.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-  - Results overview
+  - Results overview (based on p-values from Type II tests)
       - Year, State, and lag effects throughout
-      - For CWS only, a negative effect for the poverty indicator and for extreme rainfall estimates
+      - For CWS only, a negative relation to the poverty indicator and extreme rainfall estimates

 ### Heatmap

+  - **NOTE: All violations data**
-  - **All violations data**, deriving proportion of PWS with HB coliform violation
+      - deriving proportion of PWS having a HB coliform violation in any year

 <!-- end list -->